ph4ntonn/Stowaway/README_EN.md

 Memo:
 ```

-- `ssh`: Instruct the node to connect to the target host via SSH.
+- `ssh`: Instruct the node to establish an SSH connection to the target.

 ```
 (node 0) >> ssh 127.0.0.1:22